Probing the Ground State of the Antiferromagnetic Heisenberg Model on the Kagome Lattice using Geometrically Informed Variational Quantum Eigensolver: Methods

 \section{Methods}

-In general, the parameters of the quantum circuit in variational quantum algorithms are optimized similarly to other classical optimization problems or machine learning models.
-However, the quantum nature of the circuit imposes some new challenges.
-To begin with, the quantum measurement outcome is intrinsically probabilistic even in the presence of an ideal quantum computer with absolutely no noise.
-In addition, current quantum devices suffer from an additional layer of noise coming from coherent and incoherent errors, state preparation errors, and measurement errors.
-Moreover, the ansatz requires a significant number of parameters to cover the Hilbert space region that includes the ground state.
-The cost to estimate the gradient in gradient-based optimizers is proportional to the number of parameters $d$; it is still possible, though, to optimize the number of shots for gradient estimation using the parameter-shift rule~\cite{Mitarai2018,Schuld2019}.
-Even though zeroth-order stochastic optimization methods incur only a fixed cost per iteration, the most efficient of these still have a convergence rate that grows polynomially with the number of parameters $d$.
-On the other hand, stochastic gradient descent (SGD) achieves convergence rates that do not depend on the number of parameters $d$ in convex optimization problems~\cite{Stokes2020}.
-That said, quantum cost functions are generally non-convex.
-In such cases, classical machine learning has demonstrated the effectiveness of stochastic gradient methods in optimizing deep neural networks, which similarly involve minimizing non-convex objectives in high-dimensional parameter spaces~\cite{Stokes2020}.
-Finally, the cost function landscape is complex, besides local minima, variational quantum algorithms can also face the problem of barren plateaus, when the gradient magnitude vanishes exponentially with the system's size~\cite{larocca2025barren}.\\ Given these properties, the VQE algorithm must be designed with careful considerations of the hardware capabilities and the problem's characteristics to design a well-suited ansatz-optimizer pair.
+In general, the parameters of the quantum circuit in variational quantum algorithms are optimized similarly to other classical optimization problems in machine learning models.
+Nevertheless, the quantum nature of the circuit imposes some genuine challenges.
+To begin with, the quantum measurement outcome is intrinsically probabilistic even in the presence of a noise-free ideal quantum computer.
+Moreover, current quantum devices suffer from additional noise sources coming from coherent and incoherent errors, state preparation errors, and measurement errors.
+In addition, the ansatz requires a significant number of parameters to cover the Hilbert space region that includes the ground state.\\ The cost to estimate the gradient in gradient-based optimizers is proportional to the number of parameters $d$; it is still possible, though, to optimize the number of shots for gradient estimation using the parameter-shift rule~\cite{Mitarai2018,Schuld2019}.
+Finally, the cost function landscape is complex.
+Besides local minima, variational quantum algorithms can also face the problem of barren plateaus, when the gradient magnitude vanishes exponentially with the system's size~\cite{larocca2025barren}.\\ Given these properties, the VQE algorithm must be designed with careful considerations of the hardware capabilities and the problem's characteristics to design a well-suited ansatz--optimizer pair.